 The Mentor Program is also an excellent way for alumni to give back to Manhattan College and have a positive impact on younger Jaspers.

 How to Join

-Students from the Schools of Liberal Arts, Business, Education and Health, and Science can apply to the Mentor Program during their freshman and sophomore years to participate as sophomores and juniors.
+Students from the Schools of Liberal Arts, Business, Health Professions, Science, and Continuing & Professional Studies can apply to the Mentor Program during their freshman and sophomore years to participate as sophomores and juniors.

 Engineering students can apply during their summer orientation and participate as freshmen.

 Pre-professional majors (pre-health and pre-law) can participate during sophomore or junior year.

 Transfer students are welcome to participate regardless of class standing.